Lab Director

 Website

 Broadly, I am interested in the computational cognitive science of human aggregate minds.
 How do the cognitive properties of each individual human mind and brain create emergent properties of human interactions and group behaviors and how does information from group and interactive settings shape individual cognitive mechanisms?
-Outside of research, you may find me hanging out with friends, watching YouTube, playing tennis, playing piano, and learning languages.
+Outside of research, you may find me hanging out with friends, watching YouTube, playing tennis, fishing, and learning languages.

 em4240@princeton.edu